History of Medical Genetics

 - Structural abnormalities

-There is a gain or loss of one or more chromosomes, autosomal or recessive.
+This is called aneuploidy (an abnormal number of chromosomes), and occurs when an individual is either missing a chromosome from a pair (monosomy) or has more than two chromosomes of a pair (trisomy, tetrasomy, etc.) There is a gain or loss of one or more chromosomes, autosomal or recessive.
 A whole set of chromosomes can also be affected.

 As the chromosomes are arranged in two sets (2n), the normal chromosomal count is 46.

-Euploid: an exact multiple of haploid number n.
+Euploid: An exact multiple of haploid number n.

-- Aneuploid: any number other than the exact multiple of haploid number n.
+- Aneuploid: Any number other than the exact multiple of haploid number n.
 (It is the most common change seen in malignant tissues.)

 - Polyploidy: A gain of one or more sets of chromosomes.
 Polyploidy is not long lived; it results in abortions.
 It can be of two types: